mirzak/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 ![Upload web page](Image_15.png)

-When you upload a single file to the Mender server, a wizard is started to create a [Mender Artifact](../../02.Architecture/04.Mender-Artifacts/docs.md) of the type `file`, which allows you deploy single files to your device.
-The fields are prefilled by the UI during the evaluation and you can click **NEXT**.
+When you upload a single file to the Mender server, you will get a wizard to create a [Mender Artifact](../../02.Architecture/04.Mender-Artifacts/docs.md) of the type `file`, which allows you deploy single files to your device.
+You can use the default values prefilled by the Mender UI and click **NEXT**.

 ![Upload web page](Image_16.png)